AsiaWi/snap-it-up-frontend/README.md

   - Unauthorised user - will be taken to 'sign-in' page and upon successful login will be taken back to the same page as they were before.
   - Authorised user - if didn't previously like the post - hollow bookmark icon will be displayed -if clicked - the icon will change to solid one and the 'saved' number within the add will increase by 1.
   - Authorised user - if previously saved the post- solid bookmark icon will be shown- if clicked- the icon will change to hollow one and the 'saved' number within the add will decrease by one.
-- advert owner will get an overlay text to say they can't save their own posts as can view their own within their own profile page.
+- advert owner will get an overlay text to say they can't save their own posts as they can view their own ads within their own profile page.

 ##### Page views